mozilla-extensions/xpi-manifest/docs/adding-a-new-xpi.md

   - Find all `package.json` files in the repository.
 The directory that `package.json` lives in is the package directory.

     - Look for either `yarn.lock` or `package-lock.json` in the package directory.
-This determines whether the task will install dependencies via `yarn install --frozen-lockfile` or `npm install`.
+This determines whether the task will install dependencies via `yarn install --frozen-lockfile` or `npm install` (see below for custom tooling).

     - The package directories must have unique names per repository.
 So a layout like